Delta to furlough 1,941 pilots in October: Memo

-CHICAGO (REUTERS) - Delta Air Lines is set to furlough 1,941 pilots in October, the carrier said in a memo seen by Reuters on Monday (Aug 24) that noted the fallout from the Covid-19 pandemic and plunging air travel demand.
+CHICAGO • Delta Air Lines is set to furlough 1,941 pilots in October, the carrier said in a memo seen by Reuters on Monday that noted the fallout from the Covid-19 pandemic and plunging air travel demand.

-US airlines have warned they will need to furlough tens of thousands of workers once US$25 billion in US government stimulus funds run out in September.
-The aid, which covered employees' pay, was meant to help them weather the pandemic and preserve jobs until a recovery, but travel remains depressed.
+US airlines have warned they will need to furlough tens of thousands of workers once US$25 billion (S$34.2 billion) in US government stimulus funds run out next month.
+The aid, which covered employees' pay, was to help them weather the pandemic and preserve jobs until a recovery.

 "We are six months into this pandemic and only 25 per cent of our revenues have been recovered.
 Unfortunately, we see few catalysts over the next six months to meaningful change this trajectory."